Where does photosynthesis take place?

 Cell membrane: acts as a barrier, controlling the movement of substances into and out of the cell.

-Chloroplasts: As described above, simply contain chlorophyll, a green substance which absorbs light energy for photosynthesis.
+Chloroplasts: As described above, simply contain chlorophyll, a green substance that absorbs light energy for photosynthesis.

 Vacuole: the container that holds moisture, and keeps the plant turgid.